MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P07-Updating-The-Model/content.md

 > }
 > ```

-Next up will be creating the networking layer that will use
+Next up will be creating the networking layer.